AaronTian-stack/QhenkiX/README.md

 ## Notes

-- The DirectX debug layer is only enabled when the project is built in Debug mode.
 - FXC depends on `d3dcompiler_47.dll` which is not included with this library.
 This is included with the Windows SDK and that specific version is used by `D3DCompileFromFile`.
 I will eventually bundle a specific version of the DLL with the library.
 - It should be possible to run the D3D11 backend on Windows 7 or 8, I just need to refactor (bundling D3D12 headers with the library directly) and maybe add a special compile macro.